National and Kapodistrian University of Athens: Academic evaluation

 The University Club building, founded in 1930.
 The building houses the Health Services Office, the Meals Department, the University Club reading rooms, and the Students Cultural Association (POFPA).

 In 2024, the external evaluation of the institution cited University of Athens with distinction.
 An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA) in 2010–14.

 Rankings

 The University of Athens is considered one of the leading universities of Greece, a leading European regional university and is present in the top universities annual lists.

-US News & World Report Media Company has recently published the results of its Best Global Universities Rankings for 2025-2026.
-In this 11^{th} consecutive annual edition of the US News Best Global Universities Rankings, the National and Kapodistrian University of Athens placed 1^{st} among Greek and Cypriot Universities and 216^{th} worldwide.
-In Europe, the University of Athens secured 78^{th} place, up from 82^{nd} last year.
-In addition, NKUA achieved significant distinctions in many subject areas in the 2025-2026 rankings, including the following:
+U.S. News & World Report Media Company has recently published the results of its Best Global Universities Rankings for 2025–2026.
+In this 11th consecutive annual edition of the US News Best Global Universities Rankings, the National and Kapodistrian University of Athens placed 1st among Greek and Cypriot Universities and 216th worldwide.
+In Europe, the University of Athens secured 78th place, up from 82nd last year.
+In addition, NKUA achieved significant distinctions in many subject areas in the 2025–2026 rankings, including the following: